wxsd-sales/video-for-wxcc/README.md

 5. Check the option **_Use Secured Port_**, and Save
 6. When the application is saved, the buttons **_Register to Webex Engage_** and **_Configure Outbound Webhooks_** will be enabled.
 Click on **_Register to Webex Engage_**, select some of your existing Webex Connect services (if you do not have any you should create a new one), and click on the **_Register_** blue button.

+### Entry Points and Queues setup
+Log in to your WxCC tenant [here](https://portal-v2.wxcc-us1.cisco.com/portal/home)

  Download this Webex Connect Flow